nevans/d_heap/README.md

 ![tree representation of a min heap](images/wikipedia-min-heap.png)

 The _d_-ary heap data structure is a generalization of a [binary heap] in which each node has _d_ children instead of 2.
-This speeds up "push" or "decrease priority" operations (`O(log n / log d)`) with the tradeoff of slower "pop" or "increase priority" (`O(d log n / log d)`).
-Additionally, _d_-ary heaps can have better memory cache behavior than binary heaps, letting them run more quickly in practice.
+This speeds up "sift up" operations like "push" or "decrease priority" (`O(log n / log d)`) with the tradeoff of slower "sift down" operations like "pop" or "increase priority" (`O(d log n / log d)`).

-Although the default _d_ value will usually perform best (see the time complexity analysis below), it's always advisable to benchmark your specific use-case.
-In particular, if you push items more than you pop, higher values for _d_ can give a faster total runtime.
+However, several more factors complicate this simple analysis.
+For larger heaps, higher `d` values can have better memory cache behavior than binary heaps.
+Additionally, modern [CPU pipelining] and [AVX intrinsics] can significantly speed up the "sift down" operation.
+A simple `O(d log n / log d)` analysis _will_ be misleading when choosing a `d` value.

+DHeap's default _d_ value has been chosen after _extensive_ benchmarking on _my_ hardware (Intel(R) Core(TM) i7-1065G7) compiled with `gcc` v10.2.0 (and may
+change in future versions).
+But if squeezing out that last few percentage points is important, you should benchmark your _specific_ use-case with the exact hardware and CPU that will be used in production.

 [d-ary heap]: https://en.wikipedia.org/wiki/D-ary_heap
 [priority queue]: https://en.wikipedia.org/wiki/Priority_queue